Background pattern

 • antiparasitic agent (albendazole, praziquantel).

-Taking Mysoline with food and drinks
+Taking Mysoline with food and drink

 Alcohol may interfere with Mysoline.
 Drinking alcoholic beverages is not recommended during treatment.

-Pregnancy, breastfeeding, and fertility
+Pregnancy, breastfeeding and fertility

-If you are pregnant or breastfeeding, or if you think you may be pregnant, consult your doctoror pharmacist before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant or are planning to have a baby, ask your doctor or pharmacist for advice before taking this medicine.

 • After delivery: an injection of vitamin K may also be prescribed for your baby at birth to prevent any bleeding.